 Each state has different requirements regarding whether a conviction or arrest is eligible for expungement.
 They tend to focus on specific factors involved with the arrest or conviction.
 The type of crime and severity will have a large impact on if it is available for expungement.
 In addition, you will likely be required to wait for a certain period of time before you can have a conviction or arrest expunged.
 If you have had subsequent convictions or arrests, you may not be eligible for expungement.

 Undertaking the expungement process can make a substantial difference to your life after experiencing an arrest or conviction.
 Having your record expunged can eliminate a large array of problems.
-To learn more about the expungement process and how to complete it, contact Zachary C. Holbrook, P.C. today!
+To learn more about the expungement process in Utah and how to complete it, contact Zachary C. Holbrook, P.C. today!